TimTyriell/TimTyriell/README.md

 - 👋 Hi, I’m @TimTyriell
 - 👀 I’m interested in design, tech and sport
-- 🌱 I’m currently learning kind of everything
+- 🌱 I’m currently learning webdevelopment
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on react and svelte projects
 - 📫 How to reach me ...

 <!---